carloszimm/dissertation/README.md

 # Dissertation

-This repository gathers all the codes and scripts used to elaborate the M.Sc. dissertation of Carlos Zimmerle.
+This repository gathers all the codes and scripts used to elaborate M.Sc. dissertation of Carlos Zimmerle.